 Here are some tips on how not to be a bozo out on the trail.

-- A hiker going uphill has the right of way.
+- A hiker going uphill has the right of way, unless they stop to catch their breath.
 If you’re on a flat section, just be courteous and move to the side allowing the hiker(s) to pass.